Find your local branch

 (Peromyscus maniculatus)

-Field Mice are pests that prefer to live in wooded areas.
-They will, however, venture into homes, sheds and outbuildings located in or around wooded areas.
-They can be destructive to wood structures as well as carrying with them a number of potential health concerns.
+Deer mice, or field mice, are pests that prefer to live in wooded areas.
+They will, however, venture into homes, sheds, and outbuildings during in the winter months to seek warmth.
+They can be destructive to wood structures as well as carrying with them a number of potential health concerns, particularly hantavirus.
+This disease is often transmitted through contact with mouse carcasses, or by breathing in air-borne urine droplets from infected deer mice.

 (Peromyscus leucopus)